 Where possible, transfer credit is equated with UAA courses by matching the content, level of instruction, course activities and student outcomes.
 Only coursework that clearly and demonstrably satisfies the intent of a UAA General Education Requirement (GER) or college or major requirement can be accepted as a substitute.
 When this is not possible, evaluators may grant discipline-specific elective credit at the appropriate level.
 UAA reserves the right to reject transfer credit or to require an examination before credit is allowed.
 An evaluation of transfer credit occurs after an applicant has submitted a certificate, associate or bachelor’s degree Application for Admission.

 Transfer credit equivalents vary among semester, unit and quarter universities.
 Courses that differ from equivalent UAA courses by less than 1 credit are equated to UAA courses and meet UAA course requirements without requiring a petition.
 To complete credit requirements where transfer course credits differ from UAA credits by more than 1 credit, students can either take another UAA class or consult an academic advisor about the academic petition process.

 Criteria for Acceptance of Transfer Credit

-- Transfer credits from United States institutions are accepted if those institutions are accredited by the higher education commission of one of the following regional accrediting associations:
+- Transfer credits from United States institutions are accepted if those institutions are accredited by the higher education commission of one of the following institutional accrediting associations: